axone-protocol/contracts/contracts/axone-cognitarium/README.md

     '{"select":{"query":{"prefixes":[],"select":[{"variable":"subject"},{"variable":"predicate"},{"variable":"object"}],"where":[{"simple":{"triple_pattern":{"subject":{"variable":"subject"},"predicate":{"variable":"predicate"},"object":{"variable":"object"}}}}],"limit":null}}}'
 ```

-Now, let's try something more interresting.
+Now, let's try something more interesting.
 Let's retrieve the names of people and their job titles, but only for those who know at least one other person in the network.
 This query introduces filtering based on relationships.

 Here's the query: